To Our Patrons

 In 1986, a second referendum was passed that would convert the township library into a Library District, which was paid for by an Lincoln Trail Libraries System grant.
 Later that year, a third referendum was placed on the ballot which would add residents from Pesotum.
 This referendum failed at the time.
 In 1994, a third referendum was passed, adding the remaining residents from the Village of Savoy into the district.
 Finally in 1996, residents from Sadorus as well as contiguous landowners were added into the district.

-In 1997, two generous library patrons from Tolono left memorials sufficient enough to provide financial resources to build a new 7,950 square foot building.
+In 1997, Margaret Roy and Mary Quinn, two generous library patrons from Tolono left memorials sufficient enough to provide financial resources to build a new 7,950 square foot building.
 These funds were supplemented by a Live and Learn Grant from the Secretary of State’s Office.

 Starting with just 2,000 volumes, the Library now boasts almost 40,000 volumes with several collections being added including audiobooks, large print books, DVDs, and video games as well as a variety of programs for all ages.